co-libri-org/BibHelioTech/README.md

 ## Docker image building

+After first install (git clone), `docker compose build` and `docker compose up -d`, make sure you have created the database:

+    docker compose run -it   web python manage.py create_db

 ### Web interface

-We use docker-compose for the link between bibheliotech and dependency containers.
+We use docker compose for the link between bibheliotech and dependency containers.

 build it first

-    docker-compose build
+    docker compose build

 run all

-    docker-compose up --detach
+    docker compose up --detach

 - will launch all services
 - and flask application

 access web interface through `http://localhost`

-### Volumes

-bibheliotech docker container is linked with the current `DATA/` directory, that you can populate and `run bht` on your own datas.

-First make sure there are pdf document in `DATA/Papers/` before running.

-It is also possible to link current dir as volume so you can change python code without rebuild.
-To do so, change the volume instruction in `docker-compose.yml`.

 ### Dev mode

-mainly runs flask in debug mode (skipping gunicorn), and linking host files to container for live update.
+An override compose file is available in `ressources/` dir

     cp .env-dist .env
     $(EDITOR) .env    # to set you own UID and GID from `id -u` `id -g` docker compose down
-    cp docker-compose.override.yml-dist docker-compose.override.yml
+    cp docker compose.override.yml-dist docker compose.override.yml
     docker compose build
     docker compose up -d

+Bibheliotech docker container is then linked with the current `DATA/` directory.

+Current web dir is also mounted as volume so you can change python code without rebuild.

+Mainly runs flask in debug mode (skipping gunicorn), and linking host files to container for live update.

 ### Running files treatement under ./DATA/